multipath-tcp/mptcp.dev/README.md

 - `apps`, the list of currently apps supporting MPTCP natively.
 - `details` contains detailed explanations of the kernel implementation.
 - `contributing`, details for those working on the project.
+- `load-balancer`, explanations about deployments behind a load-balancer.

 ## Front matter
 At the top of all pages a section between two `---` lines contains information